lpsBetty/lpsBetty.github.io/_posts/2016-05-23-migrating-users-from-parse-to-firebase.md

-For **Facebook Authentications** you can do the same, but there will be 2 pop-up authencation windows, which is not very nice.
+For **Facebook Authentications** you can do the same, but there will be 2 pop-up authentication windows, which is not very nice.
 That's why I would recommend only getting the *FB Parse user*, when the necessary data is not yet set for the *FB Firebase user*.
 This code gets called after the user has been authenticated via Facebook to Firebase:

 {% highlight javascript %}{% raw %}